What We Do

 3. Detect and prevent wrongdoing in the U.S. markets

-Every day, we watch over nearly 6 billion shares traded in U.S. listed equities markets—using technology powerful enough to detect potential abuses.
-Using a variety of data gathering techniques, FINRA works to detect insider trading and any strategies firms or individuals use to gain an unfair advantage.
+FINRA uses technology powerful enough to look across markets and detect potential abuses.
+Using a variety of data gathering techniques, we work to detect insider trading and any strategies firms or individuals use to gain an unfair advantage.

-In fact, FINRA processes approximately 30 billion transactions every day to build a complete, holistic picture of market trading in the United States.
+In fact, FINRA processes, on average, 37 billion—and up to 75 billion—transactions every day to build a complete, holistic picture of market trading in the United States.

 4. Educate and inform investors